-The property tax roll for the 2017-2018 tax year was finalized on July 1st 2017.
+The property tax roll for the 2020-2021 tax year was finalized on June 30, 2020.
 Individual property assessed values can be found here.
-If you believe that your assessed value exceeds market value or that your property is valued in error, please call the Assessorís Office at (661) 868-3485 to discuss with an appraiser.
-Deadline for an informal review or a formal appeal of 2017-2018 lien date assessments is November 30, 2017.
+Constitutionally, property values are established as of January 1 each year.
+If you believe that your assessed value exceeds the market value of your property as of January 1, 2020 or you believe that your property is valued in error, please call the Assessor’s Office at (661) 868-3485 to discuss with an appraiser.
+Deadline for an informal review or a formal appeal of 2020-2021 assessments is November 30, 2020.

 A Notice of Supplemental Assessment relates to a new assessment resulting from a change in ownership or new construction.

-The Treasurer Tax-Collector has a helpful tool for calculating your potential bill or refund resulting from a property transfer or new construction.
+The Kern County Treasurer-Tax Collector has a helpful tool for calculating your potential bill or refund resulting from a property transfer or new construction.

 The Assessor is committed to producing a correct assessment roll for all Kern County property owners.
-All review requests, from individuals or commercial firms, are taken between July 2 and November 30 each year.
+Review requests, from individuals or commercial firms, are accepted between July 2 and November 30 each year.